echonax07/simplex-algorithm/README.md

 # simplex-algorithm

-python3 implementation of the two-phase simplex algorithm for solving linear programs
+A python3 implementation of the two-phase simplex algorithm for solving linear programs, as outlined in "Introduction to Algorithms" (CLRS)